HakimOwais/Algebraic-Properties-of-Edge-Ideals/README.md

 - Develop algebraic tools that address combinatorial challenges in graph theory.
 - Provide a foundation for further research in combinatorial commutative algebra and algebraic graph theory.

-## Acknowledgements
+### Extended Acknowledgements and Support

-The authors extend their gratitude to their advisor, Dr. Shahnawaz Ahmad Rather, and to the faculty at the Central University of Kashmir for their guidance and support throughout the project.
+I extend my heartfelt support and gratitude to everyone who has contributed to this work.
+I deeply appreciate the help, guidance, and encouragement received from my advisor, colleagues, friends, and family.
+Your support has been invaluable in overcoming challenges and refining the ideas presented in this study.

 ---